elviravaladez/react-repository/README.md

 }
 ```

+#### React & Components
+Today I learned that components in React are great because:
+* They offer re-usability
+* Separation of Concerns
+* Allows you to splits large chunks of code into multiple smaller functions

+I also learned that React uses a declarative approach for building componenets.

 ### Continued Development

 This section will outline areas that I want to continue focusing on in future projects.